 - Another medical device company re-crafted their design process to include scenarios.
 The new approach cut their overall product development time in half, while dramatically increasing cross-team collaboration.

-What makes scenarios uniquely powerful as design tools
+See what makes scenarios uniquely powerful as design tools

-Use scenarios to help you imagine ideal design solutions
+Create great scenarios to help you imagine ideal design solutions

 - Tell a great story by including all four elements of a scenario

 - Use storytelling and conversations to develop scenarios

 - Filter proposed requirements using persona goals—focus your effort on what will bring the most reward

 - Create an interaction framework, not a complete wireframe to save time and money

 - Translate needs into functional elements to develop effective solutions